 There are a few hotels on the island, and although it has not developed as a luxury destination some of these make a great place for a secluded beach holiday.

 Portugal has much more to offer than just beaches.
 Lisbon and Porto on the mainland are great historic cities, whilst the islands of Madeira and The Azores offer dramatic scenery.

-Lisbon is a historical city that has several distinct areas, each with their own character.
+Lisbon is a historical city that has several distinct areas, each with its own character.
 Comércio Square is a large café lined area overlooking the Tagus River.
 Behind the square is a network of straight streets with many churches and museums.
-This area was rebuilt in the 18th Century following a large earthquake and is in contrast to the Alfama neighbourhood next to it, which has lots of older, narrow alleys linking buildings exhibiting Moorish architecture.
+This area was rebuilt in the 18th Century following a large earthquake and is in contrast to the Alfama neighborhood next to it, which has lots of older, narrow alleys linking buildings exhibiting Moorish architecture.

-Lisbon has lots of great bars and restaurants, and is very lively at night.
+Lisbon has lots of great bars and restaurants and is very lively at night.

 Porto and the Douro Valley